 The mood in Joey Ray’s that morning had been unpleasantly sober.
 I'd been up all night before, tracking down wayward cattle from Ms. Welke’s ranch before the lyote could get at ‘em.
 Which explained why I felt all sorts of beat up and wrung out.
 Joey was in his usually spot, behind the bar, wiping mugs and nozzles with a rag that was dirtier than sin and certainly the glassware.
 The jukebox was caterwauling, those oldies which Joe seemed to favor.
 Sweet Home Alabama.
 And I was staring down the barrel of a shot glass, at the whiskey-brown reflection of someone I used to know.

 “...and in other news,” the TV buzzed, “a global manhunt continues after the bombing of a local hospital yesterday.
 The Sons of Korhal have claimed responsibility for the attack.
 The current death toll, five hundred and seventy…”

-The doors wheezed, letting in a rush of heat.
-Then closed again.
+The doors wheezed open, letting in a hot rush of air.
 I turned around to see a man in the doorway.
 Cleanly shaven.
 Three button suit.
 Jodhpur breeches.
 The 'not from around here' type.
 I turned back to my drink.